About Our Collaboration With

 Our students are particularly challenged in planning and implementing social justice programs as they work in areas well beyond their experiences and comfort zones.
 Knox boys and Ravenswood girls have grown emotionally through these joint ventures through such experiences as Cambodia.

 Young women and men will move into the world of employment where teamwork, positive relationships and mutual respect are so important for success.
-The Knox/Ravenswood Year 10 students’ Australian Business Week experience is so valuable to our students in preparing them for the future.
+The Knox/Ravenswood Year 10 students’ Be the Change Agent experience is so valuable to our students in preparing them for the future.

 Working together for fun and enjoyment through collaboration in school musicals has been a driver for positive social interaction and development for many years.
 This kind of structured and purposeful activity provides many opportunities for social and emotional development.

 Ravenswood looks forward to expanding the range of programs and resources on offer as we continue to collaborate with Knox on a range of exciting projects.
 Both schools believe that single-sex education is academically the best approach.
 The main benefits of single-sex education derive from the ability to facilitate pastoral and academic provision more sensitively and expertly to the needs of young people going through the physical and social upheaval of adolescence.